"The body remembers what the mind forgets." - Zerka Moreno

 Our Therapeutic Intensives are a unique offering that bridges the gap between residential and outpatient treatment.
 We are some of the most comprehensively and specially trained providers in this area of service in the state of Virginia.
 Our goal is to accomplish years worth of emotional repair in a way that honors your time, without being cost prohibitive.

-Individual Therapeutic Intensives
+3-Hour Individual Therapeutic Intensives

-Individual Therapeutic Intensives are offered in three hour increments.
 Individual sessions draw more heavily on EMDR protocols than group sessions.
 Popular EMDR protocols in this format include:

 Rebooting Emotional Circuitry (by Sandra Paulsen and Katie O'Shea): This protocol is informed by the Pankseppian 7 Basic Emotional Systems and how each system interacts with the release of our brain's natural opioids.
 By working with our right hemisphere's natural inclination toward imagery, we work to reset our affective circuitry to "factory settings".
 While this protocol may take several sessions to complete, particularly in the cases of complex trauma, recipients report a sustained state of calm and peace.